Documentation

 [Ogi96]'s theory: embedded past tense is ambiguous between a genuine past reading and a zero-tense reading.
 Zero tense is a bound variable that receives the matrix event time, producing the simultaneous reading.

-the two predictions, and records the contrast with [Kra98a]
+This file carries the two-reading commitment (PastReading), derives the two predictions, and records the contrast with [Kra98a] (deletion, not ambiguity).

 Core Mechanisms #